Jean Ping: 2016 presidential election

 At a political meeting in the city of Oyem on 25 August 2015, Ping officially launched his bid to become the sole opposition candidate standing for the 27 August 2016 presidential election.

-On the eve of the 2016 presidential election, Ping was, with the outgoing president Ali Bongo, one of the two favourites, alongside eight other candidates.
-He was supported by four other candidates who stood aside for him : Casimir Oyé Mba, the former Prime Minister, Guy Nzouba-Ndama, former president of the National Assembly, Léon Paul Ngoulakia, President Bongo’s cousin, and Roland Désiré Aba'a Minko, an independent candidate.
+On the eve of the 2016 presidential election, Ping was, with the incumbent president Ali Bongo, one of the two favourites, alongside eight other candidates.
+He was supported by four other candidates who stood aside for him: Casimir Oyé Mba, the former Prime Minister, Guy Nzouba-Ndama, former president of the National Assembly, Léon Paul Ngoulakia, President Bongo’s cousin, and Roland Désiré Aba'a Minko, an independent candidate.

-According to the official 31 August results provided by the CENAP, Gabon’s national elections commission, whose impartiality has been strongly criticized by the opposition, Ali Bongo was declared the victor with 49.8% of the votes.
+According to the official 31 August results provided by the CENAP, Gabon's national elections commission, whose impartiality has been strongly criticized by the opposition, Ali Bongo was declared the victor with 49.8% of the votes.
 His victory was contested as Jean Ping, with 48.2%, was beaten by just 5,594 votes.
 Frauds were alleged, particularly in the Haut-Ogooué province, Ali Bongo’s stronghold, which saw the turnout reach 99.93% versus 59.5% at national level and 98% of votes cast in his favour.

 In the night of 31 August to 1 September 2016, the headquarters of Ping’s presidential campaign were attacked by military forces, leaving several people dead.
 Ping has since condemned "the military-electoral coup d'état."

 On 2 September, Ping said at a press conference: "the whole world knows who the president of the Republic is: it’s me, Jean Ping."
 He demanded that the votes be recounted by polling station.
 Earlier on 30 August, the American Ambassador to Gabon called for the results to be published by polling station, stating that "the electors have been let down by numerous systematic failings and irregularities."
 On 1 September, the European Union also declared: "Confidence in the election results can only be restored by a transparent verification, polling station by polling station."

 On 24 September 2016, Bongo was declared the victor by the Constitutional Court with 50.66% of the votes, ahead of Ping with 47.24%.
 Following the verdict, Ping, who had appealed to the high court under pressure from the international community, spoke to the Gabonese people: "Yesterday, the Court made its ruling despite and against everything, trampling over the sovereignty of the Gabonese people, pointedly ignoring the national and international community’s urgent calls for transparency.
 But the ruling won’t unite or satisfy the Gabonese people because the people of Gabon won’t recognize it.
 Nor will the international community give it any credence."